 Robaba challenges her physical limitations with painting, and Shaheedi tests the boundaries of her passion –the ink-on-skin drawings she does.
 Her ustomers are men or women “doesn’t matter to me.
 I do tattoos for both,” says Shaheedi, a 26-year-old, divorced single mother.

 After decades of war, Afghans want peace.
-Both appear to be doing what they love to do without the fear of militants barging in.
+Both appear to be doing what they love to do without fear of militants barging in.
 The US-Taliban historical peace deal is in place, after 17 years of war (unwinnable) that cost several trillion dollars to park it in the boneyard.